ramankumarlive/manageddisksendtoendencryptionpreview/README.md

   -region "CentralUSEUAP"
 ```

-## To enable end to end encryption for disks attached to a VM with platform managed keys (PMK), you must follow the steps below:
+## Enable end to end encryption for disks attached to a VM with platform managed keys (PMK)

 1. Create a VM with managed disks using the sample template [CreateVMWithDisksEncryptedInTransitAtRestWithPMK.json](https://github.com/ramankumarlive/manageddisksendtoendencryptionpreview/blob/master/CreateVMWithDisksEncryptedInTransitAtRestWithPMK.json)